nova0821/iotjs-wiki/Development-Process.md

 * After the code passes code review, the Maintainers and Reviewers accept the code(integrated into the master branch), which completes the development process.
 * After a patch has been accepted, it remains the authoring developer's responsibility to maintain the code throughout its lifecycle, and to provide security and feature updates as needed.

+### Approval Path for PR(Pull Request)
+1. Developer should create/update PR to a given issue or enhancement
+2. If Developer works in a team, then peer-review by a colleague developer should be performed
+3. If peer-review was OK, then Developer should summon the component's maintainer
+4. Maintainer should check the code:
+   - make precommit testing is OK (performed automatically)
+   - No minor issues (unified implementation style, comments, etc.)
+   - No major issues (memory leak, crashes, breakage of ECMA logic, etc.)
+5. If Developer has to rework the solution then goto step 3
+6. If everything is OK, then Maintainer should approve the PR with +1(or LGTM)
+   - Code review can be performed by all the members of the project.
+However only Maintainer can give binding scores.
+7. When the PR get +2(2 LGTM), it should be merged.

 ### Tips on GitHub Issues